Shibli–Umm al-Ghanam: Demographics

 In 2022, 100% of the population was Muslim.

 Jordan Lead Codices

 The so-called Jordan Lead Codices are considered by Israeli and Jordanian specialists to be fakes.

 Hassan Saida of Shibli–Umm Al-Ghanam owns a collection of small cast lead books featuring what is believed to be the first-ever portrait of Jesus.
 The books are thought to have been created by followers of Jesus in the first decades after his crucifixion.
 The books, containing cryptic messages in Hebrew and ancient Greek, have been in Saida's family since they were found by his great-grandfather.

+Voting Patterns

+In the 2022 election, 92 percent of voters in Shibli–Umm al-Ghanam voted for the Arab parties, while 5 percent voted for the parties of the center-left coalition led by Yair Lapid and 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 74 percent voted for Ra'am, while 14 percent voted for the Hadash–Ta'al list and 12 percent voted for Balad.